Osimertinib: Medical uses

-Osimertinib is used to treat locally advanced or metastatic non-small-cell lung cancer (NSCLC), if the cancer cells are positive for the T790M mutation in the gene coding for EGFR or for activating EGFR mutations.
-The T790M mutation may be de novo or acquired following first-line treatment with other EGFR tyrosine kinase inhibitors, such as gefitinib, erlotinib, and afatinib.
+Osimertinib is used to treat locally advanced or metastatic non-small-cell lung cancer (NSCLC), if the cancer cells are positive for the T790M or L858R mutation (or certain deletion mutations) in the gene coding for EGFR or for activating EGFR mutations.^{,} The T790M mutation may be de novo or acquired following first-line treatment with other EGFR tyrosine kinase inhibitors, such as gefitinib, erlotinib, and afatinib.

-In the US, EGFR exon 19 deletions, exon 21 L858R mutations, or the T790M status of the patient before treatment with osimertinib must be detected by a companion diagnostic test.
+In the US, EGFR exon 19 deletions, exon 21 L858R mutations, or the T790M status of the patient must be detected by a companion diagnostic test before treatment with osimertinib.
 The Food and Drug Administration (FDA) has approved multiple tests, including FoundationOne CDx for this purpose.
 In Europe and elsewhere, activating EGFR mutations or T790M mutations may be determined by a validated test.

 In February 2024, the FDA approved osimertinib, in combination with platinum-based chemotherapy, for people with locally advanced or metastatic non-small cell lung cancer whose tumors have EGFR exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test.